 Anxiety is becoming increasingly prevalent in our modern society.
-Research indicates that the number of people suffering from anxiety disorders continues to increase.
-Many trends and forces are at work to contribute to feelings of fear and anxiety in people.
-Fear and anxiety are experiences that are familiar to us all, but for many people anxiety becomes a serious problem.
+Research indicates that the number of people suffering from anxiety disorders is growing.
+Many trends and forces are at work to contribute to people's feelings of fear and anxiety.
+Fear and anxiety are experiences familiar to most, but anxiety becomes an acute problem for many.

-The Coping with Anxiety Workbook contains assessments and guided self-exploration activities, including an anxiety scale, that can be used with a variety of populations to teach participants cope more effectively with various forms of anxiety.
+The Coping with Anxiety Workbook contains assessments and guided self-exploration activities, including an anxiety scale.
+These tools teach participants to cope more effectively with various forms of anxiety.
 Each chapter begins with an annotated Table of Contents with notes and examples for the facilitator.

 Each chapter contains two primary teaching elements:

 The activities are divided into four chapters to help you identify and select assessments for teaching easily and quickly: